 Guest Contributor: Syed Madhat Ali

 Blockchain is a shared, replicated ledger where the information each participant sees is identical.
-Currently, the transaction between parties are done from point-to-point, transferring data over the internet, phone calls or by post which is inefficient, expensive and vulnerable to attacks.
+Currently, the transaction between parties is done from point to point, transferring data over the internet, phone calls, or by post which is inefficient, expensive, and vulnerable to attacks.
 With the integration of blockchain in the process, sharing of information is done more efficiently, with less cost and greater security.
-Blockchain allows only the authorized participants to have access to the shared ledger, making it more confidential and secure.
-The parties involved in the health insurance policy such as the insurer, insured, TPA and the network provider hospital could be engaged in the blockchain network and be granted permission to access the same set of policy data.
+Blockchain allows only authorized participants to have access to the shared ledger, making it more confidential and secure.
+The parties involved in the health insurance policy such as the insurer, insured, TPA, and the network provider hospital could be engaged in the blockchain network and be granted permission to access the same set of policy data.
 The regulator may also be granted access to the shared information ledger providing it with varied sets of data from different policies.
-The data so collected can be on various parameters such as claim settlement patterns, insured’s claim filing behavior and various others.
-The regulator can put it to use by applying various Big Data tools and bring about gainful analyses.
-The regulator may frame or modify regulations based upon the analyses hence generated.
+The data so collected can be on various parameters such as claim settlement patterns, the insured’s claim filing behavior, and various others.
+The regulator can put it to use by applying various Big Data tools and bringing about gainful analyses.
+The regulator may frame or modify regulations based on the analyses hence generated.